AdobeDocs/analytics.pt-BR/help/implement/appmeasurement-release-notes/c-release-notes-mjs.md

 Data de lançamento: **21 de abril de 2016**

-* [!DNL AppMeasurement][!DNL Activity Map] O módulo foi integrado ao módulo [!DNL AppMeasurement] padrão, para que você só precise fazer referência a um [!DNL .js] arquivo.
+* The [!DNL AppMeasurement] [!DNL Activity Map] module has been integrated in the [!DNL AppMeasurement] standard module, so that you only have to reference one [!DNL .js] file.
 Additionally, [!DNL Activity Map] tracking is activated by default.
 (AN-112689)

 * Fixed a truncation issue occurring with the order of query-string variables in [!DNL AppMeasurement], so that *`pageURLRest`* is last.
 (AN-114647)